moby/moby/docs/reference/api/docker_remote_api.md

 * `GET /containers/json` returns the state of the container, one of `created`, `restarting`, `running`, `paused`, `exited` or `dead`.
 * `GET /networks/(name)` now returns an `Internal` field showing whether the network is internal or not.
+* `GET /networks/(name)` now returns an `EnableIPv6` field showing whether the network has ipv6 enabled or not.
 * `POST /containers/(name)/update` now supports updating container's restart policy.
+* `POST /networks/create` now supports enabling ipv6 on the network by setting the `EnableIPv6` field (doing this with a label will no longer work).

 ### v1.22 API changes